LeeCampbell/IntroToRx/content/15_PublishingOperators.md

 As you can see, the method we passed to `Create` runs only once, confirming that `Multicast` did only subscribe once, despite us calling `Subscribe` three times over.
 But each item went to all three subscriptions.

-The way `Multicast` works is fairly straightforward: it lets the subject do most of the work.
+The way `Multicast` works is fairly straightforward: it gets the subject do most of the work.
 Whenever you call `Subscribe` on an observable returned by `Multicast`, it just calls `Subscribe` on the subject.
 And when you call `Connect`, it just passes the subject into the underlying source's `Subscribe`.
 So this code would have had the same effect:

 ```cs
 var s = new Subject<int>();